-The American Board of Trial Advocates (ABOTA) is proud to be a participating Chapter in the James Otis Lecture Series.
-Our lecture program about the United States Constitution is designed to allow schools to comply with the requirements of the recent federal statute creating Constitution Day.
-This law requires all federally-assisted schools, both public and private, to provide educational programs each year on or about the anniversary of the signing of the Constitution.
+The ABOTA Foundation is proud to present the James Otis Lecture Series.
+Our lecture program about the United States Constitution is designed to allow schools to comply with the requirements of the federal statute creating Constitution Day.
+This law requires all federally-assisted schools, both public and private, to provide educational programs each year around the anniversary of the signing of the Constitution.

 America has a long and proud history shaped by lawyers and judges who have made lasting contributions to the rule of law, to the process of self government, and to the preservation of our precious individual liberties guaranteed by the Constitution.
 Over the years, many Americans have sacrificed their lives or suffered great personal loss to advance the cause of liberty.
 As part of our program, we acknowledge the great debt we owe to our Founding Fathers and to these patriots.

 - Privacy Rights in the Digital Age